carlomilanesi/software-ideas/UI.md

     * **No aborting facility**: To abort this operation.
     * **No concurrent operation**: To perform other operations which can be run concurrently with this operation.
     * **Incompatible concurrent operation**: To avoid performing other operations which shouldn't be run concurrently with this operation.
-* Regarding input focus
+* **Regarding input focus**
-  * **Active desktop**: It is not enough clear which desktop is active, i.e. it has the input focus.
-  * **Active window**: It is not enough clear which window of the active desktop is active, i.e. it has the input focus.
+  * **Active window**: It is not enough clear which window is active, i.e. it has the input focus.
   * **Active widget**: It is not enough clear which widget of the active window is active, i.e. has the input focus.
   * **Active character**: It is not enough clear the current position or the current selection inside the active widget.
-* Regarding layout
+* **Regarding layout**
   * **Inappropriate widget size**: A text or an icon is very small, or very large, or two similar widgets have different sizes with no reason.
   * **Inappropriate contrast**: A text or an icon has too little contrast with respect to the background (like light gray on dark gray).
   * **Inappropriate internationalization**: The application is internationalized, and so the texts change in length when the language is changed, but the widgets do not move to make more room for longer texts or less room for shorter texts.
   * **Non-reactive layout**: The window is resizable, but the contained widget do not resize nor they change their layout.
 This is typical of applications designed for a specific screen resolution and run on a screen with a different resolution.
   * **Number alignment**: Some stacked numbers are left-aligned.
   * **Label-widget association**: A label and the corresponding widget are very far apart.
-* Regarding numbers
+* **Regarding widgets meant to enter number**
+  * It does not display the thousands separator according the system locale.
+  * It does not display the fractional part separator according the system locale.
+  * It display left-aligned values.
+  * It allows to enter non-numeric characters.
+  * It allows to enter numbers bigger than the maximum value.
+  * It allows to enter numbers smaller than the minimum value.
+  * If the minimumk value is positive or zero, it allows to enter the minus sign.
+  * It allows to enter more fractional digits than the maximum value of fractional digits.
-  * A number representing a measure displays no unit of measurement.
+  * For a number representing a measure, no unit of measurement is displayed.
-  * A number representing an amount of money displays no currency unit.
+  * For a number representing an amount of money, no currency unit is displayed.
-  * A widget meant to enter a number allows to enter non-numeric characters.
-* Regarding validation
+* **Regarding validation**
   * Some simple kinds of data validation are not performed by the user-interface.
-The data is sent to the application logic, which fails with a hard-to-understand error message.
+The data is sent to the application logic, which returns an error message.
+  * An error message is hard-to-understand, because it is addressed to developers.
+  * An error message contains little information usefult for developers, because it is addressed to end-user.
   * Only the first validation error is displayed.
 So, the user must correct it, submit the data, just to find that there is another validation error.
 In case of many errors, this is frustrating.
   * The error messages cannot be copied into the clipboard.
-  * The error messages do not show where is the invalid value.
+  * An error message regarding a value does not show where is the invalid value.
+* **Regarding concurrent validation**
-  * Usually, spell-checkers display possibly wrong words as underlined by a colored squiggle.
-Similarly, many programmers editors display possibly wrong portions of code as underlined by a colored squiggle.
-Usually, such checks starts automatically while the text is changed.
-Because such checks takes some time, until the check is complete, the previously wrong portions of text remains underlined as wrong, even if they are now correct, and the previously correct portions of text remains not underlined as correct, even if they are now wrong.
-Instead, they should look in an undetermined state.
+  Usually, spell-checkers display possibly wrong words as underlined by a colored squiggle.
+A similar behavior is done by many programmers editors regarding possibly wrong portions of code.
+Usually, such checks start automatically while the text is been changed.
+Because such checks take some time, the previously wrong portions of text remains underlined as wrong, even if they are now correct, until the check is complete.
+Similarly, the previously correct portions of text remains not underlined as correct, even if they are now wrong.
+Instead, during checks changed values should look in an undetermined state (or "sub judice").